hackerlank/irccli/README.md

 Simply run `./configure` and then `make`.

 ## Todo
-- Better parse messages from the server, other users (e.g., "h4x0r: Message")
 - Implement `/channel` command
  - Log other channels' output which the user is connected to, but only print when the user switches to that channel
+- Add color support